Blue's Clues: Conception

 In the mid-1990s, Nickelodeon, looking to create programming for preschoolers, hired a team of three producers, Angela C. Santomero, Todd Kessler, and Traci Paige Johnson, to create a new television program for young children.
 According to The New York Times, Kessler was the first creator to be brought on board to the project.
-Kessler had worked on Sesame Street, but he disliked its format and thought that it was too static and not visual enough, and was a freelance producer at Nickelodeon at the time.
+Kessler, a freelance Nickelodeon producer at the time, had previously worked on Sesame Street, but he disliked its format and thought that it was too static and not visual enough.
 Santomero, who named Fred Rogers as a major influence, worked at Nickelodeon as a researcher and Johnson was a freelance artist and animator.
 Santomero later said that they "were young, and Nickelodeon took a chance on us".

-Daniel R. Anderson of the University of Massachusetts at Amherst, who author Malcolm Gladwell called one of the "pioneering television researchers", was an adviser for the new show.
+Daniel R. Anderson of the University of Massachusetts at Amherst, who Canadian author Malcolm Gladwell called one of the "pioneering television researchers", was an adviser for the new show.
 Nickelodeon had hired Anderson as an adviser for its Nick Jr. block of preschool programs starting in 1993, although Santomero had already been getting his input about research informally.
 When Nickelodeon enlisted her to co-create Blue's Clues, he came on in a more formal capacity.
 Anderson later said that he "jumped at the chance" to serve as an advisor for Blue's Clues because "Nickelodeon was interested in providing programs that would actually benefit preschoolers rather than merely entertain them".
 Anderson also stated that the choice to produce the show as overtly and clearly educational was a departure for Nickelodeon and for any commercial network.
 According to research conducted by Nickelodeon, parents of preschool aged children wanted the shows they watched to be educational.